 During his keynote session that closed the first day of Summit, Jeff Ma, a member of the famous MIT Blackjack Team and the inspiration for the main character in the book Bringing Down the House and the Kevin Spacey film 21, taught us a thing or two about gambling.

-The best part — Jeff Ma isn’t a gambler.
+The best part is, Jeff Ma isn’t a gambler.
 That’s because every move in blackjack has one correct decision.
-It’s just about understanding basic strategy, and implementing it.
+It’s just about understanding basic strategy and implementing it.
 Remove human instincts, or “gut feelings,” and you will stack the odds in your favor.

 Just swap out the word “blackjack” for “testing,” and you can use strategy to help understand what your next move in testing should be.

 Currently the senior director of analytics at Twitter (after selling his startup to the social network) and a former predictive analytics expert for ESPN, Ma spoke about how to use data and analytics to come out on top with customers.